mklarman/Big_Als_World/README.md

 fill in newWager object and push it to sportsBets. grade the wager and debit/credit client bankroll and the sportsBook of their owner.

+teams have to be separated by sport and and total at the set matchup function.

+I'm thinking now that maybe a Client should randomly pick all the games, issue their opinion.
+Those opinions are put in an array and then teams are randomly picked from that array to fill wagers.
+This will keep clients from picking both sides to a game.

+How to make total selections.
+Team objects need a gamePoints, gameTotal, totalResult: Over or Under.
+There needs to be a global array ["Over", "Under"].
+Take a random pick from the array and add the gameTotal to it, when total game points are entered then run a function that compares total points to the total line and turn total result either Over, Under, or Push.

+for the printing of the bets I will need the string: pick + spread.
+To grade I will need an object that I can access and compare.
+Teasers will need to show the teaser line.

+I need functions to fill each type of teaser, for the other wagers filling only matters on the number of teams.